OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 already have this package installed in your mosaik virtualenv.

-We start by creating a new :file:`simulator_mosaik.py` and import the module containing the mosaik API as well as our simulator:
+We start by creating a new :file:`simulator_mosaik.py` and import the module containing the mosaik API as well as our model:

 .. literalinclude:: code/simulator_mosaik.py
    :lines: 1-8